 However, if for some reason it was not launched you may follow the instructions below to activate your license.

 - Browse to your Voice Elements directory.
-By default it is installed in this directory: C:\Program Files\Inventive Labs\Voice Elements Developer.
+(Default Directory: C:\Program Files\Inventive Labs\Voice Elements Developer.)

 - In that directory you will find the LicenseManager.exe application.

 - Copy and paste in your license key if it does not get populated automatically

 Why does my application compile, but when I deploy it I receive a licensing error?

 To resolve this issue, you will need to deploy the DLLs that are output to the debug (or release) folder by Visual Studio to the directory where your application is deployed.